David A. Davenport

 College of Charleston, B.S., Psychology; B.A., Political Science, with honors, 1992

 U.S. Court of Appeals, 8th Cir., 2006

-I also believe that almost no problem, whether settled amicably or fought hard before a jury, lies on the shoulders of one person, so I take a team-oriented approach and involve my clients in such as a way as I am working with them rather than for them.
-It is also of paramount importance that I understand my clients’ business, and know “the deal” and intentions from which the problem arose so that I may work to achieve the most optimal outcome for my clients.
+Because I also believe that almost no problem, whether settled amicably or fought hard before a jury, lies on the shoulders of one person, I take a team-oriented approach and involve my clients – working with them rather than for them.
+It is also of paramount importance that I understand my clients’ businesses, and know “the deal” and intentions from which the problem arose, so that I may work to achieve the most optimal outcome for my clients.
 Throughout the process, I look to provide effective, efficient solutions to complex issues facing my clients, and I bring a direct approach to complicated disputes and emotionally charged situations.

 Outside of work, my wife, kids and I enjoy all that the outdoors has to offer, including winter sports, hunting, camping, hiking, and biking.

 A Groundbreaking Moment in My Career